jsl5710/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Natural Language Processing
+  - Machine Learning
+  - Model Adaptation and Alignment
-  - Low-Resource Multilingual and Cross-lingual NLP
+  - Low-Resource Multilingual and NLP
   - Fake News Generation and Detection

 # Education to show in About widget
 education: